DailyTech: Overview

 The schism between DailyTech and AnandTech occurred in goodwill, with the goal of establishing DailyTech as a news site that would not be bound by the NDAs that AnandTech has signed.
 Anand Lal Shimpi is frequently quoted and featured on DailyTech; however, the two publications compete against each other for readership.
 The DailyTech news feed is also used by other technology and science websites.

 As of early December 2015 the website appeared to be inactive, although there was no notice of a change in status.
 Activity resumed in 2016, but as of May 2021, the web site is no longer available; archives show the last posted article was in late 2017.

 Writing style

 DailyTech combined blog-style news with industry interviews and frequent roadmap leaks.
 The DailyTech editor had a frequent history of run-ins with writers from other publications.
 He has publicly denounced the writings from competitor Tom's Hardware, Gizmodo, HardOCP, The Inquirer and DigiTimes.

 DailyTech consistently leaked several generations of GPUs and CPUs.
 The company attributed this to the standing instruction that DailyTech writers were not allowed to sign disclosure agreements or embargoes.

 On June 5, 2007, the site published a report on the levels of corruption present at other technology news and review websites.
-7 out of 35 site polled accepted some kind of advertising-for-content exchange.
+7 out of 35 sites polled accepted some kind of advertising-for-content exchange.